 - Sleep: Catching some quality Zs is the tried-and-true, unrivaled hangover cure that is probably every drunkard's dream.
 If you have the luxury of the extra time to sleep it off, by all means take advantage of it.
-When you have the misfortune of waking from your slumber unecessarily, guzzle as much high quality H20 as possible and slip back into shut eye mode ASAP.
+When you have the misfortune of waking from your slumber unnecessarily, guzzle as much high-quality H20 as possible and slip back into shut-eye mode ASAP.

 - Gatorade G2: This is really only a short term cure, but it can be highly effective when you need an extra boost.
 If you still feel a little cloud over your head after your normal morning routine, adding these neon purple electrolytes might help you get through your morning.
 However, homes, in the afternoon you're on your own.

 - Bloody Mary: Hair o' the DAWG... warning: this is only for the full-time partier.
 Not to be had before work.
 However, if you feel like a shitstorm when you wake up and must continue with your daily vacation-oriented doings, then call on Queen Mary and Mr. T. (Note: This here is my personal favorite.)